 Nutrient management has taken centre stage in recent years with government targets to reduce dissolved nitrogen in water run-off into the Great Barrier Reef by at least 80 per cent by 2025.

-A significant amount of research continues to be conducted into our ability to optimise nitrogen in use in the crop cycle and thereby minimise losses to the environment, including enhanced efficiency and slow release fertilisers, climate forecasting and application technologies.
+A significant amount of research continues to be conducted into our ability to optimise nitrogen use in the crop cycle and thereby minimise losses to the environment, including enhanced efficiency and slow release fertilisers, climate forecasting and application technologies.

 Out-dated nutrient management plans are being replaced with innovative best practice programs based on geo-referenced soil sampling, new programs helping to reduce the amount of fertiliser and other nutrients being used on farms, and cutting-edge machinery delivering nutrients directly to the roots of the plant reducing contaminated run-off.

+Drew also features in Season 7 of the Virtual Bus Tour Series, showcasing how farmers from Mossman to Maryborough are working to improve the quality of run-off into the Great Barrier Reef lagoon while running productive and profitable businesses.
 Take a look around the beautiful Wet Tropics where the Watson family have been farming for generations since the 1890s.
 Drew shares the numerous benefits of his whole-of-farm nutrient management plan which is helping him to reduce the loss of chemicals and fertilisers from his farm, benefiting his crops and the surrounding environment.
 Watch more.